The wool underwear that came out best - Thanks to a completely unique knitting method

 Extreme working environment July 1997

-The underwear has been tested by SINTEF and its own extensive customer group who have used the products under various climatic conditions, and have demonstrated very good thermal properties, and with a small degree of sweat accumulation in the clothing during physical activity.
+The underwear has been tested by SINTEF and a separate extensive customer group who have used the products under various climatic conditions, and has demonstrated very good thermal properties, with a low degree of sweat accumulation in the clothing during physical activity.

-It has been established that wool underwear with a loose structure does not develop/accumulate sweat odor as quickly as a lot of synthetic fiber underwear.
+It has been found that wool underwear with a loose structure does not develop/accumulate sweat odor as quickly as many underwear made of synthetic fibers.

-The thermal properties of underwear are directly related to the air content of the garments.
-Rather, the knitting method.
-The greater the air content in the garment, the greater the garment's insulating properties.
+The thermal properties of underwear are directly related to the air content of the garment.
+Or rather, the knitting method.
+The greater the air content in the garment, the greater the insulating properties of the garment.

 Evaluation of Lanullva wool underwear